davidgasquez/handbook/Open Data.md

 Iterative improvements over public datasets would yield large amounts of value.
 Access to data gives people the opportunity to create new business and make better decisions.
 Open Source code has made a huge impact in the world.
 Let's make Open Data do the same!

 ### Why now?

 We have better storage, we have simpler compute, we have more data.
 We need to go one level up in the abstraction ladder.

+> TODO 🔧: Share examples of why we need to go one level up.

 During the last few years, a cambrian explosion of open source tools have emerged.
 There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), standards (Arrow, Parquet, ...), and a growing set of open data marketplaces (HuggingFace Datasets, Filecoin Slinghshot).
 Also, [DeSci](https://ethereum.org/en/desci/)!